garciart/pipeline-demo/02-svn-container/02-svn-container.md

     firefox 192.168.168.10/svn/demorepo
     ```

-8. If a popup window appears, asking you to log in, enter "`svnuser`" for the username and "`Change.Me.123`" for the password, then click on **Sign In**.
+8. If a popup window appears, asking you to log in, enter `svnuser` for the username and `Change.Me.123` for the password, then click on **Sign In**.

 9. The `demorepo` landing page should appear, with your changes: